Chart Color Schemes

 Ceduna ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Ceduna's cultural diversity was found to be below average, with 88.5% of its population being Australian citizens, born in Australia (90.7%), and speaking English only at home (89.8%).
-Christianity is the predominant religion in Ceduna, comprising 48.4% of the population.
-Notably, Judaism, which is not represented regionally, comprises 0.2% of Ceduna's population.
+Ceduna's cultural diversity was found to be below average, with 88.5% of its population being citizens born in Australia who speak English only at home.
+Christianity is the predominant religion, comprising 48.4% of Ceduna's population.
+Notably, Judaism is overrepresented in Ceduna at 0.2%, compared to 0% across the rest of South Australia.

 Frequently Asked Questions - Diversity